openedx/edx-documentation/en_us/edx_style_guide/source/templates/concept.rst

 * :ref:`partnercoursestaff:Course_Wiki` introduces a section of related concepts and tasks.
 It defines a wiki in the context of an edX course, and provides example uses.

-The :ref:`partnercoursestaff:Processing Video Files Index` guide contains these examples.

-* :ref:`partnercoursestaff:Video Processing Overview` introduces the entire guide.
-It describes the purpose, and value, of the video pipeline to course teams and media specialists at edX member partner organizations.

 * :ref:`partnercoursestaff:Add a Video Transcript` introduces a series of tasks.